 Vitamin C is important for the creation of collagen.
 This vitamin contains antioxidants, which are essential for collagen production.
 Vitamin C is a vital molecule for the skin’s health.
 It is involved in every step of the collagen manufacturing process.
 This vitamin is one of the key factors that play a vital role in collagen production.

-So, the formation of collagen is badly dependent on vitamin C. Some foods, like leafy green vegetables, citrus fruits, tomatoes, peppers, berries, and cauliflower, contain a high amount of vitamin C. You should take these foods to get vitamin C. Besides, you can use the products infused with vitamin C to boost collagen.
+So, the formation of collagen is badly dependent on vitamin C. Some foods, like leafy green vegetables, citrus fruits, tomatoes, peppers, berries, and cauliflower, contain high vitamin C. You should take these foods to get vitamin C. Besides, you can use the products infused with vitamin C to boost collagen.

 2#.
 Vitamin A